 Lego is a household brand across the entire world and for good reason: though children are the users of their products, parents are the ones buying them.

 So Lego built its entire marketing strategy around appeasing the parents.
-Not only that but Lego also partnered with brands, movies, and video games with cult-like followings further secure its place in the fantasy world that many children escape to.
+Not only that but Lego also partnered with brands, movies, and video games with cult-like followings to further secure its place in the fantasy world that many children escape to.

 By understanding their target audience and potential barriers to purchase, Lego turned itself into a multi-billion dollar business.